MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 10. In **Laura Atkins** account pane, the **Account** tab is displayed by default.
 Select the **Licenses and apps** tab.
 In the **Licenses** section, select the **Enterprise Mobility + Security E5** and **Microsoft 365 E5** check boxes and then select **Save changes**.
 Once the changes are saved, close Laura’s account pane. <br/>

-	In the **Active users** list, note how the value in the **Licenses** column for Laura now displays **Microsoft 365 E5** and **Enterprise Mobility + Security E5**.
+	In the **Active users** list, note how the value in the **Licenses** column for Laura now displays **Enterprise Mobility + Security E5** and **Microsoft 365 E5**.

 11. You should now check whether Laura can download Microsoft 365 Apps for enterprise on to her client PC when the global Office download setting has been turned Off. <br/>

 	To do this, you must first switch back to **LON-CL2**.

-12. In **LON-CL2**, your Edge browser should still be open, and you should still be logged into Microsoft 365 as Laura Atkins.
+12. In **LON-CL2**, your Edge browser should still be open, and you should still be logged into Microsoft 365 as Laura Atkins (verify Laura's **LA** initials appear in the upper-right corner of the screen; note that Laura's name doesn't appear because she's not a member of the M365 pilot project group that was assigned to the custom theme).
 In your browser, verify you're on the **Home | Microsoft 365** tab.
 When you left off after the prior lab task, this page didn't display any Microsoft 365 apps in the navigation pane on the left because Laura wasn't assigned a Microsoft 365 license.
 Let's see what happens now that Laura has been assigned a license. <br/>

 	Select the **Refresh** icon that appears to the left of the address bar at the top of your browser. <br/>

-	After refreshing the page, notice that the column of Microsoft 365 app icons now appears on the left-side of the screen because Laura has been assigned a Microsoft 365 license.
+	After refreshing the page, notice the column of Microsoft 365 app icons now appears on the left-side of the screen because Laura has been assigned a Microsoft 365 license. <br/>

+	If a **Find more apps** window appears, select the **X** to close it.

 13. Select the **Install apps** button, and then in the drop-down menu, select **Other install options**.